SkywalkerRyan/practice/Striver/readme.md

     6.3.3 Reverse a LL [Recursive], Come back after recursion 6.3.7 Check if LL is palindrome or not, Try by reversing the list 6.3.8 Segrregate odd and even nodes in LL, how?!
+    6.3.9 Remove Nth Node From End of List, how?!

 # Stacks & Queues